Can you get fired for using Delta 8 or CBD?

 But You Can Still Lose Your Job

-This is no different than taking an over-the-counter aspirin and being fired for it.
+It’s not fair because honestly it’s no no different than taking an over-the-counter aspirin and being fired for it.
 CBD is a legal product in all 50 states.
-Employers still have the right to test and fire employees with any trace of THC found in their system.

 Even in states like Colorado, workplaces still have the right to do drug tests that specifically look for THC.
 Meanwhile, the state has sold $6 BILLION dollars of legal marijuana since 2014 when it became legal across the state.
 The state continues to benefit from the sale and profits from cannabis but has yet to protect workers who may singled-out by employers unfairly.